Last updated: 2022-12-14

 Conclusion

 With the setup described, we have created a way to check the behavior of our application including the database from a high level.
-With this we have a very good addition to our unit tests.
-Testcontainers also offers support for other services such as RabbitMQ, so we can flexibly extend BaseIT as needed.
+With this we have a very useful addition to our unit tests.
+Testcontainers also offers support for other services such as RabbitMQ, so we can flexibly add such containers to BaseIT as needed.

 In the Professional plan, Bootify offers the option to activate Testcontainers.
 This initializes the Spring Boot application including the described setup, depending on the selected database.
 It also generates the IT classes and scripts according to the tables and REST controllers created.